Spectrally distinguishing symmetric spaces I: Introduction

 The only cases where a bi-invariant metric on $K$ is known to be spectrally unique within $\mathcal M_{\text{left}}(K)$ are $K=\SU(2),\SO(3)$ (\cite[Thm.~1.4]{LinSchmidtSuttonII}, previously announced in \cite{SchmidtSutton13}; see \cite[Thm.~1.5]{Lauret-SpecSU(2)} for an alternative proof) and $K=\Sp(n)$ for any $n\geq1$ (\cite{Lauret-globalrigid}).

 We now turn to irreducible compact symmetric spaces of non-group type.
-The problem is fully solved for those of rank one, namely, spheres, projective spaces over the real, complex and quaternionic numbers, and the Cayley plane.
-The classification of all homogeneous metrics admitted for these spaces is well known (\cite{MontgomerySamelson43-spheres,Borel49,Borel50} for spheres, and \cite{Onishchik63-rank1} for the rest).
-The following result, due to Bettiol, Piccione and the first named author~\cite{BLPhomospheres}, was proved after obtaining explicit expressions for the first eigenvalue of any of these metrics, and establishes the stronger fact that any homogeneous metric on them is spectrally distinguishable within the family homogeneous metrics on any of them.
+Within this class, the problem is completely resolved for the compact rank-one symmetric spaces (or CROSSes): i.e., the $n$-sphere $\mathbb S^n$, real projective space $\R P^n$, complex projective space $\C P^n$, quaternionic projective space $\Hy P^n$ and the Cayley plane $\C aP^2$.
+The homogeneous metrics admitted by each of the CROSSes have been classified (see \cite{MontgomerySamelson43-spheres}, \cite{Borel49}, \cite{Borel50} for spheres and \cite{Onishchik63-rank1} for the rest) and, through an explicit computation of their fundamental tone (i.e., $\lambda_1$), Bettiol, Piccione and the first named author \cite{BLPhomospheres} showed that homogeneous CROSSes can be mutually distinguished by their spectra.

-\begin{theorem}[Bettiol, Lauret and Piccione, 2022] Two compact rank one symmetric spaces endowed with homogeneous metrics are isospectral if and only if are isometric. \end{theorem}
+\begin{theorem}[Bettiol, Lauret and Piccione, 2022] Two compact rank one symmetric spaces endowed with homogeneous metrics are isospectral if and only if they are isometric. \end{theorem}

-The main difficulty for answering Question~\ref{question} for irreducible symmetric spaces of rank at least $2$ is that the homogeneous metrics on the corresponding underlying differentiable manifolds are not classified for most of cases.
-The only irreducible symmetric spaces of non-group type of rank at least two that we know (so far) that admit homogeneous metrics are the following: \begin{itemize} \item The space of orthogonal complex structures on $\R^{2n}$, which is of type DIII, and we denote by $\Scomplex[n]$.
+The main difficulty for answering Question~\ref{question} for irreducible symmetric spaces of rank at least $2$ is that the homogeneous metrics on the corresponding underlying differentiable manifolds have not been classified in most of cases.
+At present, if we set aside Lie groups, there are only four irreducible higher rank compact symmetric spaces of non-group type that are known to admit homogeneous metrics other than a symmetric metric: \begin{itemize} \item The space of orthogonal complex structures on $\R^{2n}$, which is of type DIII, and we denote by $\Scomplex[n]$.

 \item The space of quaternionic structures on $\C^{2n}$ compatible with the Hermitian metric, which is of type AII, and we denote by $\Squaternionic[n]$.

 \item The Grassmannian of oriented real $2$-dimensional subspaces of $\R^7$, which is of type BDI, and we denote by $\Grass{2}{7}$.